pixavier/mqtt4snap/README.md

 Waiting semaphores can be improved adding timeout management.

-Synchronous and asynchronous client-server can be represented in UML, regarding the arrowheads:
+Synchronous and asynchronous client-server can be represented in UML, regarding the arrowheads and the activation boxes:

 ![Synchronous and asynchronous client-server](img/Client-server.png)